Quotes — price a job and get customer sign-off before the work starts

 Public quote view (/quote/[publicToken])

 A no-login page the customer sees when you share their quote link.
-Shows the shop logo, quote number, customer name, vehicle, project type, itemized line-item table (description, quantity, unit, unit price, total), subtotal, tax, and grand total.
-If the quote is in SENT status, an Approve Quote button is shown.
+Shows the shop logo, quote number, customer name, vehicle, project type, itemized line-item table (description, quantity, unit, unit price, total), subtotal, tax, and grand total — or, for a tiered quote, the three tier cards described above.
+If the quote is in SENT status, an Approve Quote button is shown (disabled until a tier is picked, on a tiered quote).
 After approval, the button is replaced with a confirmation message and the approval date.

 Public touchpoint: request-a-quote